TareqNewazShahriar/signalr-state-retainer/README.md

 </div>
 ```

-So now just pass the name of the CSS class name:
+So now just pass the the CSS class name:
 ```js
 recordContentSelector:'record-container'.
 ```